-Address: 1600 N 25 E, Chesterton, IN 46304.

-Hours: Park is open 7 a.m.-11 p.m. daily.
+Address: 1600 N. 25 East, Chesterton, IN 46304.
+Hours: Park is open 7am-11pm daily.

-Fees: Entrance fees are collected daily through November: \$5.00 fee for in-state vehicles, \$10.00 fee for out-of-state vehicles.
+Fees: Entrance fees are collected daily through November: \$7 fee for in-state vehicles, \$12 fee for out-of-state vehicles.

-Restrooms: Restrooms are located throughout the park.
+Restrooms: Located throughout the park.

-Special Considerations: During major weekends the park is full of visitors.
+During major weekends the park is full of visitors.
 Seeing migrating birds on the beach during the busy season is unlikely.
 Try hiking the trails early in the morning to avoid human traffic.